-Welcome to our new feature, In the Skin.
+Welcome to our new feature, Beyond the Sheets.
 Each month, we will speak with an expert or influencer, disrupter or trendsetter in the wellness industry to glance into their journey around health and wellness.

 For our first feature, there was no contest, Amy McDonald is founder of Under a Tree and serves as a wellness hospitality consultant for Nollapelli.
 She is a proven force in the wellness hospitality industry.
 Amy stays true to her values and oversees her company with compassion.
 It was fitting we connected with her on International Women's Day earlier this month, as Amy is not only a champion of women in business, but she also encourages women to maintain a healthy work life balance.
 We are honored to have her in the Nollapelli family.
 Enjoy your time with Amy.